How basal implants treat

 The loss of teeth especially at the back of the jaw leads to a collapse in the level of the jaws, technically called an occlusal collapse.
 Dentists can rectify the occlusal collapse and restore a natural level with basal dental implants.
 Pterygoid implants behind the sinuses and full bridges can raise the jaws to a level that is comfortable for the patient.

-Before and after basal implants for bruxism
+Before and after basal implants

 Dental restoration for bruxism with basal dental implants and fixed bridges.
 The teeth are worn out from the excessive grinding.